Arsen-Robotics/bigfootbot/bigfootbot_teleop/README.md

 - Make sure your computer has Bluetooth capabilities and that Bluetooth is enabled.

-## Steps
+## Initial pairing

-1. Open a terminal on your Linux system.

-2. Install the required dependencies by running the following command:
+1. Install the required dependencies by running the following command:

     ```
     sudo apt-get install bluez
     ```

-3. Run the `bluetoothctl` command to start the Bluetooth control tool:
+2. Run the `bluetoothctl` command to start the Bluetooth control tool:

     ```
     bluetoothctl
     ```

+3. Connect the PS3 DualShock 3 controller to your PC using the USB cable.

+4. PS3 DualShock 3 controller should appear in the list of discovered devices.

+5. Message like this should appear 'Authorize service 00001124-0000-1000-8000-00805f9b34fb (yes/no):'
+   Type yes

+6. Pair the PS3 Controller pressing the "PS" button on your PS3 DualShock 3 controller

+7. Disconnect the PS3 Controller from your PC's USB port.

+8. To connect already paired PS3 Controller by Bluetooth, simly press the "PS" button

+## Pairing and connecting

-4. Press and hold the "PS" button on your PS3 DualShock 3 controller until the LEDs start blinking rapidly.
+1. Press and hold the "PS" button on your PS3 DualShock 3 controller until the LEDs start blinking rapidly.
 This puts the controller into pairing mode.

-5. Enter the following commands in the `bluetoothctl` prompt:
+2. Enter the following commands in the `bluetoothctl` prompt:

    ```
    power on